Aircraft Mechanic Schools in Indiana

 Salary & Career Outlook

-For instance, the top 10% of aircraft mechanics in Indiana (by salary) take home an annual average salary of $123,493, while the bottom 10% manage an annual average salary of $57,821.
+For instance, the top 10% of aircraft mechanics in Indiana (by salary) earn an average annual salary of $123,493, while the bottom 10% earn $57,821.

 Regarding location, the best place to practice as an aircraft mechanic in Indiana is Elkhart, with an annual average salary of $96,429.
 This is followed by Fort Wayne and Indianapolis, with annual average salaries of $89,966 and $87,182, respectively.